 Berners prefer to live with the family.
 They should not be tied outside because they are best used as kennel dogs and they also require regular exercise to stay physically and mentally fit within their environment.
 They should be placed in small fenced yards for safety and convenience.
 To stay fit, they require at least 30 minutes of exercise daily.

 Bernese Mountain Dogs love snow and cold due to their rugged appearance and heavy coat.
-However, their black coats and huge size makes them susceptible to heat and they are best suited to weather-controlled environments.
+Their black coats and large size make them prone to overheating, so they are most comfortable in climate-controlled environments.
 To keep them safely within their surrounding, a fence with height ranging from four to five feet should be provided.

 Behavior :

-A Berner with a good temperament proves to be playful, curious and also approaches people and is willing to be held.
+A Berner with a good temperament is playful and curious, often approaching people and enjoying being held.
 Early socialization will produce a well behaved and all rounded dog.

 Lifestyle :